-Written by Eddy Weatherill - Chief Executive – Independent Banking Advisory Service (IBAS) - published in 'Your Business' September 1994.
+Written by Eddy Weatherill - Chief Executive – Independent Banking Advisory Service (IBAS) - published in 'Your Business' in September 1994.

 IBAS is a specialist banking organization, which operates in the most important part of any small business management - banking.
 Without good banking guidance and connections, even the best small business can fail.
 Independent of all banks, IBAS is able to collect and use information to assist our members in obtaining better banking facilities and support.
 Every small business owner knows what it’s like to feel lonely.
 Who can you turn to?
 Bankers lend money when they need to and take it back when you need it most.

 If you have a problem IBAS is there to offer practical assistance.
 The most satisfying findings from our most recent survey was that many new members were coming to IBAS for practical assistance and guidance at the start-up of their business.
 Prevention is better than a cure and we will be enlarging on this area of education for small business start-ups.